 How do I report sales for the holiday?

-File Online: Log in to your MyDORWAY account.
-When filing your August Sales Tax return, enter your total sales exempt during the Sales Tax Holiday when completing the State Sales and Use Tax Worksheet.
-For the deduction type, select "Sales Tax Holiday exempt sales."
+Filing Online: Log in to your MyDORWAY account.
+When filing your August Sales Tax return, you will enter the amount of exempt sales made during the Sales Tax Holiday as a deduction on the State Sales and Use Tax Worksheet.
+For the deduction type, select “Sales Tax Holiday exempt sales.”

-File by Paper: Report your total sales exempt during the Sales Tax Holiday on page 2, Item 4a of Form ST-3.
+Filing by Paper: Report your total sales exempt during the Sales Tax Holiday on page 2, Item 4a of

 Do I have to participate?

 Yes.
 All retailers who sell eligible items participate in the Sales Tax Holiday and may not collect Sales Tax from customers on eligible purchases.
 This includes online sales made by out-of-state retailers and marketplace facilitators.

 How are returns and exchanges handled during the holiday?

 If a customer purchases an item during the holiday and exchanges it for the same item after August 8, no additional tax will be charged.
 However, if a customer returns an item and receives credit for a new purchase, the newly purchased item will be subject to Sales and Use Tax.

 If a customer purchases an item before August 6 and returns or exchanges it during the holiday, no additional tax will be due if the exchanged or purchased item is also eligible.

 How does the holiday apply to rain checks and layaway items?